 Step by step instructions for how to make Potato Salad with Crème Fraîche Dressing:

 Give potatoes a wash and then cut into halves.
 If the kipfler potatoes are a bit big, cut into thirds.

-Bring a medium pot of salted water to boil and add potatoes to cook until just tender.
+Bring a medium pot of salted water to boil and add potatoes to cook until just fork tender.
 This will take about 10 minutes.
-Drain and give them a good shake in the colander.

 How to Make Maple Glazed Pancetta